VPS Setup Master Guide

 php -v

-Ensure UDP port 1198 is open in your firewall and VPS provider panel!
+Ensure UDP port 1198 is open in your firewall & VPS panel!

 Install WireGuard